 - Oracle PeopleSoft

-What education is needed to be a Sales Engineer?
+What work experience do I need to become a Sales Engineer?

-Those thinking about becoming a Sales Engineer might also be interested in the following careers:
+Those interested in being a Sales Engineer may also be interested in:

 More about our data sources and methodologies.